 How to Diagnose an Incisional Hernia?

-A doctor will perform a physical examination of your abdominal area to diagnose one of these hernias.
+A doctor will physically examine your abdominal area to diagnose one of these hernias.
 The surgeon may ask you to stand or cough during the exam.

 A hiatal hernia involves the protrusion of stomach tissue through the abdominal wall.

-The diaphragm contains a small opening, known as the hiatus.
-The esophagus, which is your food tube, passes through the hiatus before it connects to your stomach.
+The diaphragm contains a small opening known as the hiatus.
+The esophagus, your food tube, passes through the hiatus before it connects to your stomach.